shivanshu-semwal/notes/docs/programming/programming-languages/C/summary/README.md

 ## Programming Methodology

-- Data Segimets in memory
+- Data Segments in memory
-    - Text(Code) Segiment - contains code of the compiled program
+    - Text(Code) Segments - contains code of the compiled program
         - it i sread only to prevent modification of the program
-        - when a function is put onto stack, it is copied form the code segiment to the stack segiment
+        - when a function is put onto stack, it is copied form the code Segments to the stack Segments
-    - Initialized Data Segiment
+    - Initialized Data Segments
-        - initialized data segimetn stores global, static,constant and teh variable with extern keyword the are initialized beforehand.
+        - initialized data Segments stores global, static,constant and teh variable with extern keyword the are initialized beforehand.
         - can be classified into
             - read-only area
             - read-write area
-    - Uninitialized data segiment(bss)
+    - Uninitialized data Segments(bss)
         - data is initialized to 0 before the programs starts executing
         - contains all global and static variables that are not initialized or inititalized to 0
     - Heap